Which Factors Influence the Cost of a New Concrete Parking Lot?

 Location

-Also, before diving into the details of labor costs, it is necessary to understand how location can affect material and other expenses.
+Location does affect material expenses.
 For instance, a concrete lot installation might not cost as much in Michigan as it does in California.
-However, the pricing variations are not just limited to states, prices can vary from county to county and even city to city depending on the company you are using.
+However, the pricing variations are not just limited to states—prices can vary from county to county and even city to city, depending on the company you are using.

 Distance

-Another factor that plays a role in parking lot costs is the distance from the supplier to your location.
+Another factor that plays a role is the distance from the contractor to your location.
 While it might seem like a small thing to travel 30 to 50 miles, when you are driving heavy specialized equipment that distance, especially filled with concrete and aggregate, it gets expensive.
-Therefore, it is always wise to consider the distance and weigh your options.
+The longer the distance, the more expensive the cost, which is why it’s more cost-effective to go with contractors in your specific location.

 Size

-When discussing the cost to build a concrete parking lot, one of the first things to factor into the discussion is the size of your lot.
-For example, a small parking lot, which is considered about 25,000 square feet with room for about 200 cars, can typically be constructed for somewhere between $75,000 to $150,000 depending on the type of traffic you expect.
-That pricing breaks down to about $3 to $6 per square foot on average.
-However, it is necessary to highlight the word “average” because every job is different with its own specifications and hiccups.
+How big is your lot?
+As discussed earlier, the bigger the lot, the more expensive the project will be.
+For example, a small parking lot, which is considered about 25,000 square feet with room for about 200 cars, can typically be constructed for somewhere between $75,000 and $150,000, depending on the type of traffic you expect.
+However, it is necessary to highlight the word “average” because every job is different.

 Traffic

-Now, that you know the average cost of building a parking lot, it is necessary to understand why there is a $75,000 gap between the lower and upper end of the average scale.
-The difference has to do with the type of traffic you expect.
-Light duty traffic, which mainly consists of car traffic, is typically at the lower end of the spectrum, around $3 per square foot.
-However, if you expect a lot of heavy-duty traffic, which comprises frequent truck traffic, then you can expect to pay about $6 per square foot for the extra precautions and construction.
+Light-duty traffic, which mainly consists of car/standard passenger vehicle traffic, is typically at the lower end of the spectrum, around $4 per square foot.
+However, if you expect a lot of heavy-duty traffic, which comprises frequent semi-truck traffic, then you can expect to pay about $7 per square foot for the extra precautions and construction.

 Drainage

 Another element to consider is drainage, which is typically only a concern for lots that have not been prepared before.
 Every municipality has grading requirements for concrete installations to ensure that the integrity of buildings remains intact.
-Therefore, if your parking lot has not been appropriately graded for drainage, you will need to consider it as an added cost.
+So, if your parking lot has not been appropriately graded for drainage, you will need to consider it as an added cost

 Related posts